As the effects of climate change become more apparent and severe, now is the time to act and do what we can to prevent the worst impacts.

 Frequently Asked Questions

-Climate Scholars is open to freshmen admitted to UD’s Newark campus.
+Climate Scholars is open to incoming freshmen admitted to UD’s Newark campus.